-ODJFS rules and Head Start policies require daily outdoor play in suitable weather for every child attending.
-Outdoor play will occur unless the temperature falls below 25°F (including wind chill) or above 90°F, when poor air quality conditions exist (including ozone levels), or if there is a heat/cold advisory in effect.
+Outdoor play is provided in suitable weather for every child attending center for more than four (4) consecutive day light hours.
+Outdoor play will not occur if temperature falls below 25°F (including wind chill) or above 90°F, poor air quality conditions exist (including ozone levels), or if there is a heat advisory in effect.
 Outdoor play areas are arranged to prevent children from leaving the area.
 Fences or natural barriers are used to ensure that children are not exposed to vehicular traffic and animals.

-Field Trips/Classroom Educational Visits
+Field Trips